marcoalopez/Python_course/notebooks/installing_Python.md

 # How to install Python for Data Science using anaconda

 To install Python and the necessary scientific libraries we will use an open-source package and environment management system called **conda**.
-Conda sas a comprehensive solution for installing, running, and updating Python packages while ensuring compatibility across different package versions on your computer.
+Conda has a comprehensive solution for installing, running, and updating Python packages while ensuring compatibility across different package versions on your computer.
 Additionally, it allows you to efficiently manage Python environments, which are essentially independent Python installations.
 This capability enables you to have multiple Python versions or scientific packages installed simultaneously on your computer.
 This is useful, for example, to test a script on different versions of Python and any other Python library or to keep isolated different scientific libraries that may work with different Python versions, etc.

 - [Install Python and conda using miniconda](#install-python-and-conda-using-miniconda)
 - [Managing Python packages (install, remove, update, clean)](#managing-python-packages--install--remove--update--clean-)